-I knew what I wanted.
-Something a little sweet, soft and chewy, and it had to be oatmeal.
-But eating gluten-free means none of my traditional recipes would work.
-After days of baking and six test batches – drumroll please – I am happy to share my new recipe for oatmeal cranberry cookies.
-With sweet dried cranberries, crunchy walnuts, bright orange zest and coconut they are impossible to resist.
+I wanted something a little sweet and it had to be oatmeal.
+After days of baking (and now 9 test batches), I am happy to post my updated recipe for oatmeal cranberry cookies.
+With sweet dried cranberries, crunchy walnuts, bright orange zest and shredded coconut they are impossible to resist.
 It’s hard not to just eat all of the batter.
-Well, if you like cookie batter, that is, and who doesn’t?

 - Digital scale – The best way to make these cookies is using a digital kitchen scale to weigh the flours.
 Weighing is fast and accurate.
-Digital scales are a tool I could not live without.
 They are inexpensive and a good investment.
 If you don’t have one, I’ve provided dry measurements.

 - Rimmed baking sheets – I bake on rimmed baking sheets lined with parchment.

 - Buy parchment in stores next to the foil and plastic film.
-Reynolds is a common roll brand, or buy package of pre-cut sheets at cooking stores and online (which is what I do as they are so handy).
+Reynolds is a common roll brand, or buy package of pre-cut sheets at cooking stores and online (so handy).
 Parchment not only makes for easy clean up but protects the cookies from the direct heat of the metal baking sheet.
 They bake up nicely on parchment, golden and not overly baked on the bottom.

 - Disher – While it looks like a small ice cream scoop, the professional term is a disher.
 I have these in about five sizes.
 Great little gizmo!
 It makes portioning dough, batter and lots of stuff easy and accurate.
 For these cookies I used a #40.
 You can also use a tablespoon.